microsoft/fhir-loader/src/FhirLoader.Tool/README.md

 ### Examples :

-Please see below examples how to set up and send profiles and files to fhir server.
-This example is not limited to mentioned profile below, user can upload any profile as per their requirement.
+This tool can be used to load FHIR implementation guide profiles, such as US Core, mCode, and others.
+Please see below examples on how to set up and send profiles and files to the FHIR server.
+This example is not limited to mentioned profiles below, you can upload any implementation guide package.

 Use the below command to install the files using npm.